3 Adding Resources

 Let’s add our zip code map from the previous module.
 First load the data, then overlay.

-## Simple feature collection with 540 features and 31 fields
+## Simple feature collection with 60 features and 31 fields (with 1 geometry empty)

 ## Geometry type: MULTIPOLYGON